 The cry of the Diademed Sifaka sounds like "see-fark", which is where they get their name from.

 Their numbers have decreased by half over the last 30 years

 The Diademed Sifaka comes from the Lemuroid family, and lives on the island of Madagascar in the Indian Ocean.
-Their numbers are said to have decreased by half over the last 30 years.
+Their numbers are said to have decreased greatly over the last several decades.
 One reason is that the forest has disappeared.
 In the 1990s, when people discovered the island of Madagascar had an abundant supply of sapphires and rubies, ore mining devastated the forest environment.

 Young people are the enemy of the Diademed Sifaka?!